 Grantley Johnson to Celebrate 7th Birthday as He Battles Cancer for the Second Time

-He was first diagniosed with a rare form of leukemia last year
+He was first diagnosed with a rare form of leukemia last year

 FARGO, N.D. –In October, we brought you the story of Grantley Johnson, a six-year-old who battled leukemia.